Statement of Intent

 - Medical/dental appointments of more than half a day without very good reasons

 - Shopping trip

-Local Authority Action
+Local Authority Action may include:-

 - Home visits